mpenning/ciscoconfparse/sphinx-doc/tutorial.rst

 :class:`~ciscoconfparse.CiscoConfParse` Tutorial
 ================================================

-This is a brief tutorial which will cover the features that most :class:`~ciscoconfparse.CiscoConfParse` users care about.
+This tutorial will cover the features that most :class:`~ciscoconfparse.CiscoConfParse` users care about.
 We make a couple of assumptions throughout this tutorial...

-- You already know a scripting language like Python or Perl
+- You already know Python
 - You (naturally) have a basic understanding of Cisco IOS

 Contents: